 ALL ARTWORK ©CENTRAL STATION ART

-"Working with Central Station is such a joy.
+"Working with Central Station Art is such a joy.
 They bring a tremendous commitment and intensity to their work but it is all underscored with a sense of sharp Mancunian wit and fun.
 Their title sequences are so good, it puts pressure on the filmmakers to live up to the start.
 They are the best opening act around."
 Andrew Eaton - Revolution Films

-But what has remained constant is that the company has provided a vehicle for us to explore ideas, love, art, family and we never run out of shit to talk and laugh about.
+The company has provided a vehicle for us to explore ideas, love, art, family and provides plenty of shit to talk and laugh about.